MaligiAdithyaKumar/M2-Embedded_PCBEEPER/1_Requirements/README.md

 # SWOT Analysis
 ## Strengths
-1. Cost Advantage.
+1. Low Cost.
-2. It can prevent from fire accidents
+2. It Alert users from fire accidents

 ## Threats
 1. Advanced featured fire alram systems are already in the market.